harupy/databricks-custom-library/README.md

 A template to develop a custom python library using Databricks REST API and GitHub Actions.

-## Creating a development environment.
+## Creating a development environment

 ```bash
 conda create -n <env_name> python=3.7